Buy quality.

 Avoid the junk.

 A long-only enhancement of the Quality Minus Junk framework (Asness, Frazzini & Pedersen, 2019), augmented with academic momentum and a factor-level regime indicator.
-Monthly rebalancing on the S&P 500.
+Monthly rebalancing on a ~3,000-stock US universe (Russell 3000 approximation), with live tracking and a monthly briefing.

 Three interlocking signals